JKrag/cph-s-trains-graph/README.md

 ```
  Wait for a short moment and enjoy...

-To view the graph I suggest:
+To view the graph I suggest one of the following:
 ```
-git log --all --graph --date-order --oneline --decorate
+git log --all --graph --oneline --decorate git log --all --graph --date-order --oneline --decorate

 or

+gitk  --all
 gitk  --all  --date-order
 ```